karolinachalupova/DiplomaThesis/README.md

   - interpret them: feature importance, shapley values, other?
        - There is a good python library for some ML interpretation https://github.com/SeldonIO/alibi
        - I would like to use model reliance from Fisher, but I cannot find an implementation.
 I think the paper is super interesting if you want to have a look. https://arxiv.org/abs/1801.01489 If there is time, I can try to code it up.
 I understand MR but don't quite understand the MCR.
-But it sounds very hot: "Overall, we find that MCR provides more robust and conservative intervals for the reliance of f0 on X1 and X2, relative to standard bootstrap approaches."
+But it sounds very hot: "Specically, we derive connections between permutation importance estimates for a single prediction model, U-statistics, conditional variable importance, conditional causal eects, and linear model coecients.
+We then give probabilistic bounds for MCR, using a novel, generalizable technique.""Overall, we find that MCR provides more robust and conservative intervals for the reliance of f0 on X1 and X2, relative to standard bootstrap approaches."
+It should help with Correlated feature problems Issue.
        - Idea: bootstrap confidence intervals for feature importance
 - see what influences interpretability to be robust vs. fragile
   - measures of fragility: